CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

 JOIN LATERAL (SELECT *
                 FROM aclexplode(nspacl) AS x) a
           ON true
-        JOIN pg_user e
+        JOIN pg_authid e
-          ON a.grantee = e.usesysid
+          ON a.grantee = e.oid
-        JOIN pg_user r
+        JOIN pg_authid r
-          ON a.grantor = r.usesysid
+          ON a.grantor = r.oid
-       WHERE   not nspname ilike 'pg_%'  /* and e.usename != 'postgres'*/;
+       WHERE   not nspname ilike 'pg_%'   and e.rolname != 'postgres' /*and privilege_type = 'CREATE' */ ;

 # Permisos de base de datos
-select r.usename AS grantor,e.usename AS grantee,datname,privilege_type,is_grantable from pg_database
+select r.rolname AS grantor,e.rolname AS grantee,datname,privilege_type,is_grantable from pg_database
 JOIN LATERAL (SELECT *
                 FROM aclexplode(datacl) AS x) a
      ON true
-        JOIN pg_user e
+         JOIN pg_authid e
-          ON a.grantee = e.usesysid
+          ON a.grantee = e.oid
-        JOIN pg_user r
+        JOIN pg_authid r
-          ON a.grantor = r.usesysid
+          ON a.grantor = r.oid
-where  e.usename != 'postgres'  /* and privilege_type in( 'TEMPORARY','CREATE')*/ ;
+where  e.rolname != 'postgres'  /* and privilege_type in( 'TEMPORARY','CREATE') */ ;

 # permisos usage
  SELECT * FROM information_schema.usage_privileges where grantee = 'user_test'